DanielSysoev/tea_cozy_ref/README.txt

 Tea Cozy landing web-page.
-Created for practice with BEM, Adaptive and Flex. @By Daniel Sysoyev.
+Created for practice with BEM, Adaptive and Flex. @By Daniel Sysoev.